Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Utility Commands
 ================

-Utility commands let you perform convenience actions in a protocol that control a robot's behavior.
-For example, these commands let you delay or pause a protocol, home the gantry, display comments in the App, control robot lights, and check the robot's door open/closed state.
-The following sections show how to these utility commands and include sample code.
-The examples used here assume that you've loaded the pipettes and labware from the basic :ref:`protocol template <protocol-template>`.
+With utility commands, you can control various robot functions such as pausing a protocol, checking the robot's door, turning robot lights on/off, and more.
+The following sections show you how to these utility commands and include sample code.
+The examples used here assume that you’ve loaded the pipettes and labware from the basic :ref:`protocol template <protocol-template>`.

 Delay and Resume
 ----------------